Israeli troops and drones hit Jenin in major West Bank operation | Law-Order

 Monday's operation, involving a force described as "brigade-size" - suggesting around 1,000-2,000 troops - was intended to help "break the safe haven mindset of the camp, which has become a hornets nest," the spokesman said.
 Its apparent scale underlined the importance of the Jenin camp in violence that has further exposed the impotence of the Palestinian Authority to impose its writ over towns in the West Bank, where it holds nominal governance powers.

-A spokesman for Palestinian President Mahmoud Abbas called the operation "a new war crime against our defenceless people," while UN Middle East envoy Tor Wennesland said he was talking with all parties to de-escalate and ensure humanitarian access.
+Palestinian President Mahmoud Abbas said he was suspending contacts with Israel and called for "international protection for our people".
+UN Middle East envoy Tor Wennesland said he was talking with all parties to de-escalate and ensure humanitarian access.
 Hundreds of fighters from militant groups including Hamas, Islamic Jihad and Fatah are based in the camp, which was set up 70 years ago to house refugees in the aftermath of the 1948 Palestine war.
 The fighters have an array of weapons and a growing arsenal of explosive devices.

 The Israeli military, which regularly accuses militant groups of basing fighters in civilian areas, said troops seized an improvised rocket launcher and hit a weapons production and explosives storage facility with hundreds of devices ready to be used as well as radios and other equipment.
-It was unclear whether the incursion would trigger a wider response from Palestinian factions, drawing in militant groups in the Gaza Strip, the coastal enclave controlled by militant Islamist group Hamas.

-Saleh Al-Arouri, accused by Israel of leading the Hamas military wing in the West Bank, told Aqsa TV that fighters in Jenin should try to capture Israeli soldiers.
-"Our fighters will rise from everywhere, and you will never know where the new fighter will come from," he said.

-Israeli Defence Minister Yoav Gallant said his forces were "closely monitoring the conduct of our enemies," with the defence establishment "ready for all scenarios."
-Following the last major raid in Jenin in June, Palestinian gunmen killed four Israelis near a Jewish settlement in the West Bank.
-That led to a rampage by mobs of settlers in Palestinian villages and towns.
+It said it had also found weapons in a mosque where fighters had barricaded themselves inside in an underground section.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)